 The reason for water loss in DI is different from that caused by diabetes mellitus.
 With DI, the renal tubular collecting ducts cannot concentrate urine because of ADH deficiency or resistance to ADH.
 Therefore, the posterior pituitary gland, which secretes ADH, regulates urine concentration through water reabsorption by the collecting duct.
 Therefore, the lack of ability to conserve water through reabsorption in the collecting duct deprives the body of water but does not affect sodium levels.
 This results in an extremely diluted, heightened urine output that leads to hypernatremia.
 This is followed by polydipsia because the thirst mechanism stimulates the replacement of body water.

 Furthermore, ADH production occurs in the posterior pituitary gland and is regulated by the paraventricular and supraoptic nuclei, which respond to alterations in osmolality.
 If the paraventricular or supraoptic nuclei or the posterior pituitary is destroyed by a tumor, pressure, or surgical operation, it reduces the production of ADH and central DI.

 The most common etiologies

 An autosomal dominant variant of central diabetes insipidus is caused by a mutation in the prepro-arginine vasopressin gene on locus 20p13.
-An autosomal recessive form of the disease also exists and is characterized by central diabetes insipidus that is associated with diabetes mellitus, optic atrophy and mental retardation.
+An autosomal recessive form of the disease also exists; it is characterized by central diabetes insipidus and associated with diabetes mellitus, optic atrophy, and mental retardation.
 The mutation responsible for this form of central diabetes mellitus has been localized to locus 4p16.